- The Command Prompt is a handy command-line utility with which you can open folders and files.

 - Press the Return key after entering the change directory command.

 Alternatively, you can open files in the Command Prompt without moving to their folders first.
-To do that, you’ll need to enter a command that includes the full folder path for the file along with the file title itself.
+To do that, you’ll need to enter a command that includes the file’s full folder path and the file title itself.

 For example, let’s suppose you need to open a file titled youcam_9.png from the path Users\mav_u\pictures.
 To do so, you would enter this command: